NomicFoundation/hardhat/docs/config/README.md

 These are networks that connect to an external node.
 Nodes can be running in your computer, like Ganache, or remotely, like Alchemy or Infura.

-This kind of networks are configured with objects with the following fields:
+This kind of network is configured with objects with the following fields:

 - `url`: The url of the node.
 This argument is required for custom networks.